 If your suitcase is packed but your paperwork isn’t, you’re not ready.
 This is the backbone of any international travel packing checklist.

-• Passport & Visas: Ensure at least six months’ validity (many countries like Thailand and the UAE enforce this strictly).
-Keep two printed copies and encrypted digital backups.
+- Passport & Visas: You’ll want at least six months’ validity, Thailand and the UAE really do enforce this strictly.
+Grab two printed copies and keep encrypted digital backups somewhere safe.

 The core principle is simple: pack versatile layers, not bulky single-purpose items.
-Frequent travelers who use capsule wardrobes report lighter luggage and lower baggage fees—an average of $75 per checked bag on major international airlines (IATA, 2023).
-That’s real money saved for souvenirs.
+Frequent travelers who use capsule wardrobes report lighter luggage and lower baggage fees, an average of $75 per checked bag on major international airlines (IATA, 2023).
+That’s real money.
+Money you could spend on souvenirs instead.

 Start with tops: